FuelLabs/fuel-telemetry/README.md

 fall back by climbing the hierarchy until we explicitly find one set.
 In the end if no `Span` is found, we default to `telemetry=false`.

-## Warning!

-Be careful when using function attributes to enable telemetry as every function call invocation (along with its parameter names and values) will be a recorded as separate `Event`s and subsequently sent to InfluxDB...
+**Warning: Be careful when using function attributes to enable telemetry as every function call invocation (along with its parameter names and values) will be a recorded as separate `Event`s and subsequently sent to InfluxDB...**

 * If used within a hot path, lots of data will be generated and sent over the wire.
 Times this by the amount of installs across the entire userbase, and